Niinleslie/MesKit/README.md

 ## Citation

-_MesKit: A Tool Kit for Dissecting Cancer Evolution of Multi-region Tumor Biopsies through Somatic Alterations (Under revision)_
+_MesKit: A Tool Kit for Dissecting Cancer Evolution of Multi-region Tumor Biopsies through Somatic Alterations (In production)_